Clinical-Genomics/trailblazer/README.md

 # Trailblazer [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]

-_Trailblazer_ is a tool to manage and keep track of analyses.
+_Trailblazer_ is a tool to keep track of analyses.

 ## Background